 The Project 2014-01 Dispersed Power Producing Resources drafting team is posting minor applicability revisions to VAR-002-3.
-The standard previously was adopted by the NERC Board of Trustees in May 2014 and is pending regulatory approval.
+The standard was approved by FERC and became effective October 1, 2014.
 The intent of the revisions is to clarify application of Requirements R4 and R5 to Bulk Electric Systems (BES) dispersed power producing resources included in the BES though Inclusion I4 of the BES definition.